mw75/Vertorix_VT1100_Mini/README.md

 ```
 2. Open the **VT1100_SimpleReceive.ino** and **VT1100_SimpleSend.ino** Examples;
 3. Read through the Sketches to obtain a basic understanding of how they work;
-4. Set Digital Pin 2 (**D2**) LOW (GND) (this will Commission the CC2530 into the Network on power up).
+4. Set Digital Pin 2 (**D2**) LOW (GND) this will Commission the CC2530 into the Network on power up.
 Connect the two VT1100 boards to the computer using serial to USB converters.
 5. Select the correct Board, Processor and Ports then Upload the Sketches;
 ```sh
 Tools > Board > Vertorix > "VT1100 Mini SPI"